Rental Vacancy Rates and Affordable Housing

 By implementing these strategies, policymakers and stakeholders can work towards creating a more sustainable rental market that meets the housing needs of all individuals, while also addressing the challenges posed by fluctuating vacancy rates and affordability issues.

-See also Low-Income Housing Tax Credits and Affordability
+See also Health Equity and Housing Affordability

 The Link Between Rental Vacancy Rates and Homelessness